 All jokes aside, comparing St. Louis homes based on cost per square foot is like comparing apples to sweet potatoes.

-Cost per square foot is a simple calculation of sales or asking price divided by the total square footage of the living space listed.
-This is not something that you should use to measure whether or not a home is for you.
+Cost per square foot is a simple calculation of sales or asking price divided by the total square footage of the living space.
+And, cost per square foot shouldn’t be the only consideration.

 Below are some common things people don’t take into consideration when thinking about cost per square foot.